palaseus/egdol/README.md

 Notes
 -----
-edgol is intentionally small and educational.
+egdol is intentionally small and educational.
 The interpreter implements a standardizing-apart unifier and depth-first search without an occurs-check and without many Prolog optimizations.
 It's a reliable base for experimentation and local tooling.